Slow the interpretation before the action becomes harder to reverse.

 ARCHIVE_STATUS: read-only; non-binding; non-authoritative; non-operational; advisory only

-PRIMARY_FUNCTION: describe hesitation through reasoning, consequence-awareness, and uncertainty
+PRIMARY_FUNCTION: describe hesitation through reasoning, consequence-awareness, uncertainty, and reversibility

 RELATED_VISUALIZATION: /hall-of-mirrors/